Strange Air Conditioner Smells? What Common AC Odors Mean for Texas Homeowners

 -

-Shut off the gas supply if it’s safe to do so
+Shut off gas supply if safe

 -

-Call your gas provider or the fire department
+Call your gas provider or fire department

-3. Musty or Moldy AC Smell
+3. Moldy or Musty AC Smell

 Common causes: